Understanding Carbon Credits

 What is a Renewable Energy Certificate?

 A Renewable Energy Certificate (REC) can be issued when one (net)[1] megawatt-hour of electricity is generated and supplied to the grid from an eligible renewable energy resource.
-RECs are tradable environmental commodities that can be traded separately from wholesale electricity markets.
+RECs are environmental commodities that can be traded separately from wholesale electricity markets.
 In Europe, an analogous environmental instrument is referred to as a Guarantee of Origin (GO).

 Location